-Our training programme provides foster carers with the opportunity to explore and understand issues essential to their role, and to identify their future learning and development needs.
-Capstone SW has a dedicated training budget.
-It is essential for all Capstone SW foster carers to achieve the minimum level of knowledge and skills encapsulated in the Standards.
+Our training programme provides Foster Carers with the opportunity to explore and understand issues essential to their role, and to identify their future learning and development needs.
+Capstone North has a dedicated training budget.
+It is essential for all Capstone North Foster Carers to achieve the minimum level of knowledge and skills encapsulated in the Standards.